Nick Markakis: 2015–2017

 On June 18, 2015, Markakis passed Darren Lewis for the record of most errorless games by an outfielder in a game against the Boston Red Sox.
 The streak later ended on June 25, 2015, during a game against the Washington Nationals at 398 games.
-On July 20, Markakis hit his first home run as a Brave against the Los Angeles Dodgers, off of Brandon Beachy.
+On July 20, Markakis hit his first home run with the Braves against the Los Angeles Dodgers, given up by Brandon Beachy.
 He hit two more home runs over the course of the season for a career low total of three.
 His 181 total hits ranked fourth in the National League.

 In 2016, he rebounded offensively from his first season with Atlanta despite hitting a career low .269.
 He hit 13 home runs and drove in 89 RBIs, his most since 2009.
+On October 2nd, he would be the last player to be issued a four-pitch intentional walk (as the following season a rule change was implemented to have the manager simply signal to the umpire to issue one), being issued one by Justin Verlander of the Detroit Tigers.

 Markakis recorded his 2,000th career hit against the Los Angeles Dodgers on August 3, 2017.
 He finished the season with a .275 batting average, 76 RBIs, 163 hits, and eight home runs in 160 games.